One of many spectacular views from the Panorama Trail

 Day 1: Grindelwald

-Grindelwald is a small town that sits at the base of the Eiger Mountain, and is one of the top destinations in the Jungfrau region.
-It is almost always busy as it attracts skiers in the winter and hikers in the spring and summer.
-It’s a town worth walking around a bit, but it’s very touristy so don’t get caught up in the town too much or you will miss out on greater things!
+Grindelwald sits at the base of the Eiger mountain and is one of the most popular destinations in the Jungfrau region.
+It attracts skiers in winter and hikers in spring and summer.
+While the town is worth exploring briefly, don’t get so caught up in it that you miss the incredible outdoor experiences nearby.

-From Interlaken, Grindelwald is a 30-minute car ride or 45-minute train ride.
-While a car may be the faster option for getting to Grindelwald, parking spaces in town are also hard to come by.
-This is especially true around the Firstbahn station.
+From Interlaken, Grindelwald is about a 30-minute drive or a 45-minute train ride.
+Driving can be faster, but parking is limited, especially near the Firstbahn station.

 Bachalpsee Lake Hike